prangunj23/prangunj23.github.io/README.md

 ### bugs to fix
-- bootstrap scripts on each spanish page
+- bootstrap scripts need to go on each spanish page
 - contact footer links on each spanish page
 - recheck navbar links